 Why Study Russian?

 A major or minor concentration in Russian Studies prepares students for a wide variety of careers, including international law, national security, business, journalism, advertising, foreign service, tourism, teaching and educational exchange, as well as for advanced degree work in the humanities or social sciences.
 Completed alone, in combination with a second major, or as a minor, the concentration in Russian provides students with interpretive and analytical skills essential for performing effectively in today’s global environment.
-Successful completion of the program, which includes a range of courses in Russian language, literature and culture–as well as optional overseas Russian language study on the UF exchange program currently located in Tbilisi, Georgia–will give students the tools needed to interact with Russian speakers, to understand Russian-language media on the level of everyday communication as well as their individual sub-specialties, and to pursue their interests in cross-cultural communication independently, beyond the walls of the classroom.
+Successful completion of the program, which includes a range of courses in Russian language, literature and culture–as well as optional overseas Russian language study on the UF exchange program currently located in Tbilisi, Georgia–will give students the tools needed to interact with Russian speakers, to understand Russian-language media on the level of everyday communication and to pursue their interests in cross-cultural communication independently, beyond the walls of the classroom.